justnonamenoname/lifeticle/readme.txt

 In our time, cryonics should become the primary approach in matters of death.
 Regardless of life extension technologies.
+First survival, then research.
+No confirmation is not a reason to abandon survival.
 The less time someone has left, the more critical it becomes—this is the time needed to prepare the cryochamber.

 Death can be defeated.